paul-naert/kernel-specialization/kernel-slashing/README.md

 Copy the scripts into the folder where you have your bitcode stored after running the built-in-parsing script (bitcode-build if you ran the example build).
 I have included a list of all syscalls + start_kernel in [syscall.list](syscall.list).
 You can add the global variables missing from it by running [loop-add-globals.sh](loop-add-globals.sh) or expand from the [excluded.list](excluded.list) that I built for my kernel configuration.
 The manipulated list can be specified in [add-missing-globals.sh](add-missing-globals.sh) or you can copy the one you want in trimmed.list.
 Launching [add-missing-globals.sh](add-missing-globals.sh) will do one pass, which should be enough if you are using exclude.list.
-It is them possible to copy vmlinux into the linux-stable directory and finish the build.
+It is then possible to copy vmlinux into the linux-stable directory and finish the build.

 I have added [large.list](large.list) which allows the kernel to boot when slashed with this exclusion list.
 However, for now it is huge and most of the entries are not necessary.
 I have built that list by adding the full nm for the original nm to a list, and then excluding categories.
 The way I do this is by parsing the file and determining what keywords appear most frequently, and trying to exclude all lines including those.
 However, this reaches its limits very fast.
 I was able to take out acpi, ata, ksymtab, kstrtab and netlink for a total of 14000 lines.
 However, it does not allow me to take out init pci or attr, which make a big portion of the remaining names.